Pankaj-150/Smart-Contract-Risk-Insurance-Protocol/README.md

 ## 📖 Project Description

 This decentralized insurance protocol allows users to purchase policies against smart contract risks and submit claims in case of losses due to contract failures or exploits.
-The protocol provides a trustless, on-chain claim approval mechanism governed by the contract owner or Everyone can use.you can use this.hey you can experience this amazing project.
+The protocol provides a trustless, on-chain claim approval mechanism governed by the contract owner or Everyone can use.you can use this.hey you can experience this amazing project.This is an amazing project.

 ## 🌍 Project Vision